KPIs & Operating Metrics(New)

 Iron Mountain (IRM) Long-Term Debt Repayments (2021 - 2025)

-Iron Mountain's Long-Term Debt Repayments history spans 5 years, with the latest figure at $3.3 billion for Q4 2025.
+Iron Mountain (IRM) has disclosed Long-Term Debt Repayments for 5 consecutive years, with $3.3 billion as the latest value for Q4 2025.

-• Long-Term Debt Repayments for Q4 2025 was $3.3 billion at Iron Mountain, down from $5.4 billion in the prior quarter.
+• Long-Term Debt Repayments hit $3.3 billion in Q4 2025 for Iron Mountain, down from $5.4 billion in the prior quarter.